ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 # Ordering new vSphere clusters

 To deploy a highly customizable VMware virtualized platform, order a VMware vSphere cluster on {{site.data.keyword.cloud}}.
-Use this procedure to define a new VMware vSphere cluster.
+Use this procedure to define a new vSphere cluster.

 This procedure guides you through the selection of VMware components, {{site.data.keyword.cloud_notm}} Bare Metal Server settings, storage settings, and networking choices, to create a new cluster.
 After you place the order, the cluster configuration is captured so that you can come back and continue to scale out the cluster as needed.
 After the order is completed, you can manually configure the VMware cluster based on your requirements.